Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Related work

 Another related research direction concerns part discovery, where the goal is to decompose the objects comprising the scene into constituents, which preferably should have well-defined semantics (i.e., segmentation at the part level, not the object level).
 The approaches proposed therein usually rely on mask-based representations (see, e.g. \citep{Hung2019,Choudhury2022}); some of them involve also geometric transforms (e.g. \citep{Hung2019}).

-\cite{10.1007/978-3-031-71167-1_13} recently proposed a related neurosymbolic architecture that uses a domain-specific language to capture selected priors of image formation, including object shape (represented using elliptic Fourier transform), appearance, categorization, and geometric transforms.
+\cite{10.1007/978-3-031-71167-1_13} recently proposed a related neurosymbolic architecture that uses a domain-specific language to capture selected priors of image formation, including object shape (represented by elliptic Fourier transform), appearance, categorization, and geometric transforms.
 They express template programs in that language and learn their parameterization with features extracted from the scene by a convnet.
-When executed, the parameterized program produces geometric primitives which are rendered and assessed for correspondence with the scene content and trained via auto-association with gradient.
-The authors confront their approach with a baseline method on a synthetic benchmark and demonstrate its capacity to disentangle selected aspects of the image formation process, learn from small data, correct inference in the presence of noise, and out-of-sample generalization.
+When executed, the parameterized program produces geometric primitives which are rendered in a differentiable fashion.